Pyramid Mountain Natural Historic Area

 - From Route 23 traveling north: In Butler, take Boonton Avenue [County Road 511 South].
 Follow 4.4 miles past Taylortown Reservoir on your right.
 Turn right into Pyramid Mountain entrance.

 - Public transportation: NJ Transit bus #194 to the Meadtown Shopping Center [NJ 23 & Kinnelon Road in Butler].
-To walk to Butler-Montville Trail [blue] proceed south for 0.1 mile on Kinnelon Road, then continue on Kakeout Road for 0.6 mile to Bubbling Brook Road.
+To walk to Blue Trail, proceed south for 0.1 mile on Kinnelon Road, then continue on Kakeout Road for 0.6 mile to Bubbling Brook Road.

 NJ Transit bus #194 to the Meadtown Shopping Center [NJ 23 & Kinnelon Road in Butler].
-To walk to Butler-Montville Trail [blue] proceed south for 0.1 mile on Kinnelon Road, then continue on Kakeout Road for 0.6 mile to Bubbling Brook Road.
+To walk to the Blue Trail, proceed south for 0.1 mile on Kinnelon Road, then continue on Kakeout Road for 0.6 mile to Bubbling Brook Road.

 The area features unusual glacial erratics, dramatic rock outcrops, extensive wetlands, waterfalls, and several scenic overlooks – including views of the Manhattan skyline.
 How about Tripod Rock, a 160-ton boulder resting atop three smaller boulders?

 The nearly 30 miles of marked trails provide opportunities to experience expansive views from flat-topped ridges, visit glacial erratics, see waterfalls and observe wetlands.
 The Visitors Center is a starting point for loop hikes.
-There are more than a dozen trails in Pyramid Mountain and [just across Boonton Ave, County 511] in Turkey Mountain, ranging from 0.7 to 7.3 miles.
-Several new trails were added to the park in 2008/09, including a 1.2-mile white-blazed trail, plus a black-dot trail and yellow-blazed trail, with a combined length of 2.8 miles.
-The longer of these two runs from Powerville Road in Boonton Township to Bear Rock at Pyramid Mountain.
+There are more than a dozen trails in Pyramid Mountain and [just across Boonton Ave, County 511] in Turkey Mountain.
+The trail system was reblazed in March 2021 to create several loop hikes and eliminate duplicate trail blaze colors.

 Click for detailed descriptions of hikes in the park (GPS trailhead coordinates are included)